gjellerup1857/abbv/host/adblock/README.md

 - `npm run build`\
   _equivalent to running the first command for each distinct build (except Beta build) with the appropriate arguments already pre-set_

-This will create a _devenv.\*_ directory in the project directory.
+This will create a _dist/devenv/\*_ directory in the project directory.
 You can load the directory as an unpacked extension under _chrome://extensions_ in Chromium-based browsers, and under _about:debugging_ in Firefox.
 After making changes to the source code re-run the command to update the development